AJMansfield/Intelligence-Core-Public/kttu03.md

 Initially you try to resist,
-  but your efforts are at best met with confusion, and although you're still not that great at reading their expressions, you think you might have accidently hurt Morgan's feelings at one point by trying.
+  but your efforts are at best met with confusion, and although you're still not that great at reading their facial expressions, you think you may have accidently hurt Morgan's feelings at one point by trying.

 You now realize that Morgan seems to have assumed some kind of "treasurer" role for the group.
 You can't exactly fault her for trying to impose _some_ sort of order on this chaos, but this really hadn't been communicated to you.
-Turns out that your share of the rent and utilities on the apartment were only part of the "rent" payment she'd been collecting, due to a misunderstanding over what the word meant, and the extra money was being used to pay for all kinds of general expenses for the ~five~ six of you.
+Turns out that the actual rent and utilities on the apartment were only part of the "rent" payment she'd been collecting, due to a misunderstanding over what the word meant, and the extra money was being used to pay for all kinds of general expenses for the ~five~ six of you.

 Not that you have that many objections to the concept now that you understand what's going on &mdash;
-  after all, you're the one benefitting since nearly all of that was actually going towards your project.
+  after all, you seem to be the one benefitting the most from the arrangement at the moment.
 But it does seem like the sort of thing that might eventually come back to bite you later, and in any case since then you've been especially careful to make sure none of your personal belongings get intermixed with theirs.

 Just chill.
 Go with the flow.
 It seems headed your way anyway.